milena-t/ReVis/README.md

 ## Installation

 Download the latest release and unzip it.
 You can just run the python script as described in quickstart below.
-You might have to install a few external dependencies manually (see `requirements.txt`) but they are all commonly used libraries easy to install with `pip`.
+You might have to install a few external dependencies manually (see [requirements.txt](src/ReVis/requirements.txt)) but they are all commonly used libraries easy to install with `pip` such as `numpy` and `matplotlib`pip.

 ### Dependencies